-Each NEO continues to hold outstanding awards under our pre-IPO plans (which were amended and restated at the time of our IPO), including the Amended and Restated Tradeweb Markets Inc. 2018 Share Option Plan (previously the TWM LLC 2018 Share Option Plan) (the "Option Plan") and the Amended & Restated Tradeweb Markets Inc. PRSU Plan (previously the TWM LLC PRSU Plan) (the "PRSU Plan").
+Each NEO, other than Ms. Furber, continues to hold outstanding awards under our pre-IPO plans (which were amended and restated at the time of our IPO), including the Amended and Restated Tradeweb Markets Inc. 2018 Share Option Plan (previously the TWM LLC 2018 Share Option Plan) (the "Option Plan") and the Amended & Restated Tradeweb Markets Inc. PRSU Plan (previously the TWM LLC PRSU Plan) (the "PRSU Plan").

-Each NEO was granted options to purchase shares (the "Options") under the Option Plan on October 26, 2018.
+Each NEO (other than Ms. Furber) was granted options to purchase Shares (the "Options") under the Option Plan on October 26, 2018.
 Each Option was granted with the following vesting provisions: (i) 50% of the Option vests ratably over a four-year vesting period based on continued employment (the "Time-Based Portion"), and (ii) 50% of the Option vests based on satisfying certain performance conditions (the "Performance-Based Portion"), as further described below.
 The Time-Based Portion is currently fully vested for each NEO as a result of accelerated vesting upon the Company's IPO.
 For the Performance-Based Portion, (i) 50% is eligible to vest in four equal annual installments based on achievement of Company EBITDA growth targets for 2018, 2019, 2020 and 2021, and (ii) 50% is eligible to vest in four equal annual installments based on the Company's achievement of certain revenue growth targets for each of 2018, 2019, 2020 and 2021 (the "Revenue-Based Portion").
 If at least 80% of the applicable revenue growth target is achieved for a given year, the Revenue-Based Portion will vest as to 0%, based on 80% achievement of target, and 100%, based on full achievement of target.
 For performance achievement between 80% and 100% of target, the Revenue-Based Portion will vest based on straight-line interpolation from 0% to 100%.
 To the extent the relevant EBITDA targets and revenue targets are not achieved for any calendar year, the portion of the Performance-Based Portion eligible to become vested for such year shall become vested the first time the relevant EBITDA and revenue targets are fully achieved in a later year, if at all.

-Vesting of the Performance-Based Portion in respect of calendar year 2020 was based on achievement of a: (A) gross revenue target of \$785.916 million (representing 7.5% growth over the 2019 gross revenue target of \$731.085) and (B) EBITDA target of \$294.404 million (representing 8.8% growth over the 2019 EBITDA target of \$270.592).
-The Company exceeded each of its performance goals for 2020 with an actual gross revenue of \$892.659 million and \$386.098 million EBITDA achievement.
-The Performance-Based Portion has therefore vested with respect to 75% in respect of performance for fiscal years 2018, 2019 and 2020 (i.e., the full amount eligible to become vested in those years), resulting in 12.5% of the Option (or, 25% of the Performance-based Portion) remaining outstanding and eligible to vest based on Company performance for 2021.
+Vesting of the Performance-Based Portion in respect of calendar year 2021 was based on achievement of a: (A) gross revenue target of \$837.786 million (representing 6.6% growth over the 2020 gross revenue target of \$785.916) and (B) EBITDA target of \$318.545 million (representing 8.2% growth over the 2020 EBITDA target of \$294.404).
+The Company exceeded each of its performance goals for 2021 with an actual gross revenue of \$1,076.477 million and \$495.666 million EBITDA achievement.
+The Performance-Based Portion is therefore 100% vested following 2021 performance.

-Each NEO was granted PRSUs in 2019 under the PRSU Plan which remain outstanding.
-The PRSUs granted under the PRSU Plan are subject to terms similar to those granted under the Equity Plan, described above.
-Outstanding PRSUs granted under the PRSU Plan will vest on January 1, 2022.
+In addition, each NEO (other than Ms. Furber) was granted PRSUs in 2019 under the PRSU Plan which remained outstanding as of the end of fiscal year 2021.
+The PRSUs granted under the PRSU Plan were subject to terms similar to those granted under the Equity Plan, as described above.
+Outstanding PRSUs granted under the PRSU Plan vested on January 1, 2022 and are fully settled as of the date hereof.